-Transitional Assistance Management Program
+You immediately get the Transitional Assistance Management Program (TAMP) for 180-days.

 Line of Duty Care

-You are covered for any illness, injury or disease sustained or aggravated in the line of duty. >>Learn More
+You can get care for any illness, injury, or disease you got or that got worse in the line of duty. >>Learn More

 Prescription Drug Coverage